aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-html-html-xhtml-mhtml-format/field-features-supported-on-html-import/_index.md

 You can create new hyperlinks by using the DocumentBuilder class.
 You can also find and edit hyperlinks inside the DOM and change the address of an existing hyperlink.

-Imported from <a> element.
+Imported from &lt;a&gt; element.
 Several different objects can have hyperlinks imported from this element.
 The most common is plain text which is imported a regular hyperlink.

-If the <a> element has an image as a child then the hyperlink is imported on Shape node.
+If the &lt;a&gt; element has an image as a child then the hyperlink is imported on Shape node.

 See the following links in the documentation for further information: